 This paper also extends a growing literature in economics on algorithmic bias and fairness (Kleinberg et al., 2018b; Cowgill and Tucker, 2019; Rambachan et al., 2020; Liang et al., 2021) and the equity-efficiency tradeoffs of affirmative action programs (Lundberg, 1991; Chan and Eyster, 2003; Ellison and Pathak, 2021).
 Papers in both strands conclude that the optimal policy should exploit all available information, including group identity variables.
-Instead, we explore the possibilities for a policy conditional on a suboptimal restricted algorithm which, to our knowledge, has not previously been studied.
-Our model demonstrates that we can improve the fairness of the restricted policy by modeling the uncertainty generated by such restrictions using a decision-theoretic framework.
-This approach can be extended to settings with anti-discriminatory laws or group-directed treatments, such as teacher and school assignments (Abdulkadiroğlu et al., 2020; Biasi et al., 2021; Bobba et al., 2021; Rose et al., 2022; Bates et al., 2022; Graham et al., 2023); admissions policies (Ellison and Pathak, 2021); job training programs (Card et al., 2018); criminal justice (Chouldechova,

-2017; Kleinberg et al., 2018a; Agan and Starr, 2018; Ba et al., 2021); social workers (Baron et al., 2024); and recruiting decisions (Li et al., 2020).
+Instead, we explore the possibilities for a policy conditional on a suboptimal restricted algorithm, which, to our knowledge, has been studied less.
+Our model demonstrates that we can improve the fairness of the restricted policy by modeling the uncertainty generated by such restrictions using a decisiontheoretic framework.
+This approach can be extended to other settings with anti-discriminatory laws or group-directed treatments, such as teacher and school assignments (Abdulkadiroğlu et al., 2020; Biasi et al., 2021; Bobba et al., 2021; Rose et al., 2022; Bates et al., 2024; Graham et al., 2023); admissions policies (Ellison and Pathak, 2021); job training programs (Card et al., 2018); criminal justice (Chouldechova, 2017; Kleinberg et al., 2018a; Agan and Starr, 2018; Ba et al., 2021); or social workers (Baron et al., 2024).